obeyeater/ocd/README.md

 you to easily track and synchronize them using Git as a backend.
 It makes setting up a new system very fast and simple, and minimizes "config drift".

-It works by configuring symlinks for all your dotfiles pointing at the git-tracked versions in `~/.ocd`, like so:
+It works by configuring symlinks for all your dotfiles pointing at the Git-tracked versions in `~/.ocd`, like so:
 ```
 $ ls -l ~/.bashrc
 lrwxrwxrwx 1 luser luser 12 Aug 25 02:25 /home/luser/.bashrc -> .ocd/.bashrc